Lofredoa1/css-grid/README.md

 Bootstrap is still one of the most widely used front end layout frameworks along with **Foundation, Materialize, Semantic UI** and the list goes on.

-This article does a good job of discussing the pro's and con's of 11 of them, including the ones just mentioned.
+This article does a good job of discussing the pro's and con's of 11 of those frameworks,  including the ones just mentioned.

 [11 Best CSS Frameworks To Look Forward In 2020](https://www.lambdatest.com/blog/best-css-framework-2020/)